Components of COVID-19 Vaccines

 3 COVID-19 vaccines are authorized in the United States: two messenger ribonucleic acid (mRNA) vaccines (Pfizer-BioNTech and Moderna) and one viral vector vaccine (J&J).

-Conclusion Influenza vaccines reduce the risk of influenza infection, which causes Guillain-Barré Syndrome (GBS).
+Conclusion Influenza vaccines reduce the risk of influenza infection, which causes Guillain-Barré syndrome (GBS).
 Thus, influenza vaccines prevent GBS by protecting against natural influenza infection.

-Conclusion Influenza vaccines do not cause multiple sclerosis (MS).
-Other vaccines currently routinely recommended to the general population in the U.S.* have not been shown to cause MS. Epidemiological
+Conclusion Influenza vaccines do not cause multiple sclerosis (MS).Other vaccines currently routinely recommended to the general population in the U.S.* have not been shown to

 Vaccine Information Statements: VISs are sheets developed by the US CDC that detail benefits and risks of a vaccine.
 Before a dose of vaccine is